Chunyip-maker/Body-Visualization-App/README.md

 ### Alternatively, you can install the dependency with our pre-prepared list in requirement.txt.
 - `pip3 install -r requirement.txt`
+  or
+  Double click Install.bat to install denpendencies for windows
 ### Browser Requirement:
 - Chrome - Recommended (win 106 or IOS 106)